Asbestos Testing Company in Westlake Villiage

 Unfortunately, this isn’t exactly easy.
 By nature, asbestos is odorless, tasteless, and invisible, which means it can be hard to detect when fibers are simply floating around in thin air.
 At AEG, we take an air sample and have it analyzed at a NAVLAB-certified laboratory.
-The EPA recommends that you test any materials you suspect of containing asbestos if they are damaged or if you are planning on doing work that would otherwise disturb the material.
+The EPA recommends that you perform an asbestos assessment on any materials you suspect of containing asbestos if they are damaged or if you are planning on doing work that would otherwise disturb the material.

 A common misconception is that the mere presence of asbestos is harmful.
 In fact, asbestos-containing materials that are left undisturbed and in good condition are unlikely to present any form of a significant health risk.
 The risk doesn’t emerge until these materials are damaged or disturbed, at which point the material releases these fibers into the air where they can be breathed in.
 However, just because your property has an asbestos-containing material doesn’t necessarily mean you’re at risk for poor health or serious conditions like mesothelioma.
 In any case, it’s best to have these materials removed in order to ensure that your property remains safe.

 Do you need an Asbestos Consultation?
-Call American Environmental Group today at (818) 465-5811 and find out more about our Asbestos Survey services.
+Call American Environmental Group today at (818) 865-7901 and find out more about our asbestos surveys in Westlake Village.